nlamirault/phpunit.el/README.md

 ### Available commands

-2 functions are available :
+These functions are available :
 * `phpunit-current-test`: launch unit tests for the current test in a class
 * `phpunit-current-class`: launch unit tests for the current class
 * `phpunit-current-project`: launch all unit tests